 By default we use the empty string as delimiter, which is good for copying via double click on Linux systems.
-But other delimiters might make your passphrases more readable.
+But other delimiters might make your passphrases more readable (and more secure, see Security Traps below).

 By default the single phrase words are capitalized, i.e. the first char of each word is made uppercase.
-This does not neccessarily give better security (1 bit at most), but it helps reading a phrase.
+This does not neccessarily give better entropy (but protects against entropy loss due to non prefix code, see Security Traps below), and it might improve phrase readability.